Criminal Justice System

 The Rise of Incarcerated Women in the U.S.

-The number of women incarcerated in the U.S. shot up by 700 percent over the past four decades, according to research and advocacy center The Sentencing Project, showing an increase from 26,378 in 1980 to 222,455 in 2019.
-That’s nearly twice the rate of growth for men.
+The number of women incarcerated in the U.S. shot up by over 700 percent between 1980 and 2019, according to research and advocacy center The Sentencing Project, with an increase from 26,378 to 222,455.
+That’s over 50 percent faster than the growth rate for men.
 But since the absolute number of incarcerated women is much lower by comparison, their narrative is often hidden behind wider trends.

 Description